jfrog/jfrog-vscode-extension/README.md

 Connect to your JFrog environment by clicking on the green Connect ![Connect](resources/readme/connect.png) button or the provided button in the JFrog extension tab:
 ![Connect](resources/readme/preview/connect.png)

+You can choose the method that the extension will get your credentials:

+**JFrog CLI**

+Try to get and use the credentials that is used by JFrog CLI, if installed and configured.

+**Enter credentials**

+Enter your JFrog platform information manually and provide the needed credentials (username + password / access token).

-You can leave the platform URL empty, to enter the separate URLs for Artifactory and Xray.
+**Note**: You can leave the platform URL empty, to enter the separate URLs for Artifactory and Xray.

-**Note**: If the credentials is configured and used by JFrog CLI the extension will try to read and use them to connect.

-The extension also supports connecting to your JFrog environment using environment variables.
+**Environment Variables**

 You may provide basic auth credentials or access token as follows:

-**Note**: For security reasons, it is recommended to unset the environment variables after launching VS Code.

 -   `JFROG_IDE_URL` - JFrog URL
 -   `JFROG_IDE_USERNAME` - JFrog username